HPInc/cloud_deployment_scripts/README.md

 for ICMP, RDP and WinRM.
 Domain Controller is configured with Acitve Directory, DNS, LDAP-S.  One AD Service Account is also created.

-## google-next-2019
-Deploys the environment for the on stage and at the booth demos.
-Because this is a specific deployment for the demo, it contains some hard coded values.
-The deployment is similar to dc-cac-ws, except there will be 3 connectors in 3 regions: US West, US Central (called on-prem), and US East.

-The following are the differences from dc-cac-ws:
-- 3 connector subnets are created, one for each of the 3 regions.
-- 3 connectors are deployed - one for each of 3 regions
-- 1 Windowns Graphics and 2 CentOS Graphics workstations are deployed in US West (chosen for proximity to the Convention, which is in San Francisco)

 # Directory structure
 ## deployments/
 The top level terraform scripts that creates entire deployments.